mmandapa/take-home/environments/swe_harbor/README.md

 ### `solution/solve.sh`

 A bash script that produces the correct solution.
-This runs inside the container at `/app`.
-It can:

-- Write files directly (using heredocs or `cat`)
-- Apply patches with `sed` or `patch`
-- Run commands to generate output

-The solution must be deterministic and pass all tests.
+Runs inside the container at `/app`.
+It can write files (using heredocs), apply patches (with `sed` or `patch`), or run commands.
+Must be deterministic and pass all tests.

 ### `tests/test.sh`